 These results show that the spatial configuration across the entire visual field determines crowding, challenging most current models of crowding and object recognition in general.
 Importantly, they highlight how crowding on a single element is determined by the perceptual organization in a scene, thus, making grouping a necessary component for any proposed crowding mechanism (Herzog et al. 2015a, 2015b).

-In addition, in cluttered scenes crowding happens at multiple levels of visual processing, from low level representations, like orientation and lines to high level ones, like object and faces.
-Importantly, crowding impairs the access we have to visual information at many levels, but it does not impair the representation of that information (Manassi & Whitney, 2018).
+In cluttered scenes crowding happens at multiple levels of visual processing, from low level representations, like orientation and lines to high-level ones, like objects and faces.
+Importantly, crowding impairs the access we have to visual information at many levels, but it does not impair the representation of that information (Manassi & Whitney, 2018; Xia et al. 2020).

 Upper Panel.
 Natural scenes are filled with a variety of sorts of clutter, including different visual features, surfaces, objects, faces, etc. (Manassi & Whitney, 2018).